m27387/shaoyi.info/content/_index.md

 ## Introduction
-Shaoyi Lai is a Psychological Operations Officer (and was a dedicated Public Affairs Officer as well) adept at enhancing the military's public image through innovative communications, including press releases, print materials, and digital resources.
-He excels in building strong relationships with media professionals and social influencers to effectively relay defense-related policies.
+Shaoyi Lai is a Psychological Operations Officer and former dedicated Public Affairs Officer, skilled at enhancing the military’s public image through innovative communications, including press releases, print materials, and digital resources.
+He excels in building strong relationships with media professionals and social influencers to effectively communicate defense policies.

+In addition to his communication expertise, Shaoyi is highly knowledgeable in PRC's Influence Operations and Operations in the Information Environment, leveraging his analytical and strategic skills to counter disinformation and shape public perception in complex geopolitical contexts.
+His insights into these fields reflect a deep understanding of the dynamic and evolving nature of modern information warfare.

-Beyond his previous roles, Shaoyi also enjoys exploring his less-talented creative side as an amateur website and graphic designer, and his less-than-stellar musical talents.
+Beyond his professional roles, Shaoyi enjoys exploring his creative side as an amateur website and graphic designer and occasionally dabbles in music, though he humbly acknowledges his limited talents.

 [📢 Pronounced Shàoyì in Mandarin](https://voca.ro/12SteQV3fTDZ)